LUCIFERX92/Machine-Learning/Kaggle EDA Notebooks/P3 S3 EP 16 - Crab Age Prediction/Read.md

 train.csv - the training dataset; Age is the target test.csv - the test dataset; your objective is to predict the probability of Age (the ground truth is int but you can predict int or float) sample_submission.csv - a sample submission file in the correct format

+In this I tried to teach how to approach this problem using xgb baseline